 Welcome to the UIC Office of International Affairs

-The Office of International Affairs is based in the Office of Public and Government Affairs at UIC.
-OIArepresents UIC abroad and in relations with local and national partners who collaborate with UIC on international projects.
+The Office of International Affairs is based in the Office of the Vice Provost for International Affairs at UIC.
+OIA represents UIC abroad and in relations with local and national partners who collaborate with UIC on international projects.

 OIA supports the efforts of our campus’s fifteen colleges as they engage globally.
 We host international visitors and delegations, visiting scholars and international exchange students.

 UIC AY16-17 Fulbright Scholar

 OIA is pleased to inform that Dr. Miiri Kotche has been awarded a Fulbright U.S. Scholar award in the field of bio engineering in Finland.
 Her research focuses on user-centered product design that intersects technology and health care delivery.
 The results of her research will be used to further prepare UIC students to be global engineers in medical device design.

 Visit the UIC News post for more information here: http://news.uic.edu/uic-bioengineer-receives-fulbright-to-study-in-finland

 For an example of Dr. Kotche’s work, see here: https://news.uic.edu/east-meets-west-designing-medical-products